Help! My Cat is Lost/Missing

 - If the cat is severely injured, please take it to a veterinary clinic during business hours or to one of the 24-hour Emergency Veterinary Clinics in Calgary.
 You can also call MEOW at 403-554-4607.

 - Provide food, water and shelter for the cat.
 Do not assume the cat will find its way home if you don’t feed it.
 Your kindness may save its life.

 - Check for identification: a collar and tag, a tattoo in the ear or a microchip implant.

-- Speak with your neighbours to see if they know of the cat.
+- Ask neighbours if they know of the cat.

 - Put up Found Posters around your neighbourhood at bus stops, mail boxes, area veterinary clinics and convenience stores.
 Download our customizable Found Cat Flyer Template.